Boes-man/se_demo_template/README.md

 # Wiz SE Demo Repository - Github

 ### Description
-This repository is dedicated to providing a starting point for SE demos using CI integration for WizCLI
+This repository is dedicated to providing a starting point for Wiz Prospects in PoV, wanting to use Github integration for WizCLI.
+It leverages Github templates and Action to demostrate Pull Request based flow control.

 ## Requirements